tumblingprogrammer/blog_entries/setting-up-a-django-project-boilerplate.md

     }
     ...

 If you run the django server now, you will notice that another `db.sqlite3` file pops up under the `apps` folder, and that, again, we have unapplied migrations.
-What has happened is that, via the new `DATABASE_FILE_NAME` we told django to store the database under that folder, as opposed to under the `config` folder, and django went ahead and created a brand new one there -hence the unapplied migrations.
-It makes more sense to store under the `apps` folder, and we will live it there.
+What has happened is that, via the new `DATABASE_FILE_NAME`, we told django to store the database under that folder, as opposed to under the `config` folder, and django went ahead and created a brand new `db.sqlite3` there -hence the unapplied migrations.
+It makes more sense to store it under the `apps` folder, and we will keep it there.
 We can safely remove the old one, and apply migrations to get rid of django's warning.

 Our layout should look as follows: